 Again, there is no green to be observed.
 I inspected the gradient closely to see if any of the hues in the middle actually constitute green, but I cannot find it; it seems to go from light indigo to grey to beige.
 So in terms of paint colors and the mixing process, Streetwise is definitely blue rather than green.

 We saw that the RGB values of Streetwise indicate it’s in the green spectrum, so why does the paint mixture of thalo blue and amber/umber not result in any green hue?

 The difference is to be found in the color mixing methods used.
 RGB is based on additive color mixing, meaning one set of wavelengths is added to another set of wavelengths to produce more colors; the base colors red, green, and blue in dual combinations produce yellow, cyan, and magenta, and combining all three results in white.

-Paints, inks, dyes, and the printing process are based on subtractive color mixing, meaning new colors are produced by the removal of wavelengths from a light with a broad spectrum of wavelengths.
-Here, the base colors cyan, magenta, and yellow produce other colors, while all three primary colors combined produces black(-ish).
+Paints, inks, dyes, and the printing process are based on subtractive color mixing, meaning new colors are produced by the removal of wavelengths from light with a broad spectrum of wavelengths.
+Here, the base colors cyan, magenta, and yellow produce other colors, while all three primary colors combined produce black(-ish).
 In printing black (key) is usually added to produce true black.